 - Get your glucose levels under control: Research shows that mild cognitive impairment is more likely to progress to dementia in individuals who also have type 2 diabetes.
 If you’re not diabetic, you’re not necessarily off the hook though.
 Studies show that higher glucose levels may be a risk factor for dementia, even among individuals who aren’t diabetic.
 Simple steps you can take today to help enhance glucose control are reducing or eliminating processed foods from your diet and replacing them with whole foods such as whole grains, fruits, and vegetables.

 - Eliminate vascular risk factors: Research shows that high systolic (top number) blood pressure and low diastolic (bottom number) blood pressure, stroke, and heart failure are all associated with increased risk for dementia and Alzheimers in both individuals who carry the APOE ε4 allele and those who don’t.

 - Take frequent vacations: That’s one way to do it!
 Research shows that individuals who engaged in leisure activities more often had decreased risk of dementia and Alzheimer’s disease.

 As I Always Say, Genetics aren’t the Entire Story

 Further research demonstrates that, even in individuals who bare the increased genetic risk associated with carrying the APOE ε4 allele, higher education, active leisure activities, controlling blood sugar, eliminating vascular risk factors, and maintaining a mentally, physically, and socially active life appear to reduce the risk of dementia and Alzheimer’s disease related to APOE ε4 by about 40%.
 In other words, just because you carry the APOE ε4 allele does not necessarily make dementia your unavoidable fate.

-If you’d like help with genetic testing and/or reducing your risk factors using a holistic approach, click here to learn more about our practice or click here to learn more about our mental acuity program.
+If you’d like help with genetic testing and/or reducing your risk factors using a holistic approach, click here to learn more about working with Dr. Louis, the author of this post, and her team.